-For information on how exercise can help those living with Parkinson’s please visit the EPDA website.
+For information on how exercise can help those living with Parkinson’s please visit Parkinson’s Europe website.

 Watch: Icelandic football team takes to the pitch in Parkinson’s tops

 Author: Joe McAweaneyPublished: 4 July 2018

 The national football team has joined forces with Parkinson’s Foundation in Iceland to raise awareness and educate the world about Parkinson’s

 As World Cup fever intensifies across the globe, Parkinson’s Foundation in Iceland has released a video of the nation’s football team wearing specially produced Parkinson’s tops in an international friendly against Ghana.